jkubis96/GEDSpy/README.md

 ## Description

-<div align="justify"> GEDSpy is python library for biological data analysis uses.
-It is helpful for RNAseq, single-cell RNAseq, proteomic and other OMIC high-throughput biological analysis where are obtained lots of differential expressed genes or proteins. </div>
+<div align="justify"> GEDSpy is the python library for biological data analysis uses.
+It is helpful for RNAseq, single-cell RNAseq, proteomics, and other OMIC high-throughput biological analysis where are obtained lots of differentials expressed genes or proteins. </div>

-<div align="justify"> GEDSpy is based on Gene Ontology [GO], PANTHER, KEGG and reactoma information.
-For potential drug searching were used ZINC platform. </div>
+<div align="justify"> GEDSpy is based on Gene Ontology [GO], PANTHER, KEGG and Reactome information.
+For potential drugs searching was used ZINC platform. </div>

 Used data bases:
 * Gene Ontology [http://geneontology.org/]